($751) Cost to ship a car from Cleveland, OH to Des Moines, IA

 The time of the year

-The time of year and weather conditions in Cleveland and Des Moines play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Cleveland and Des Moines can impact car shipping prices.

 Cleveland has four very distinct seasons.
 This means that in the wintertime, you should prepare for snow and in the summer it's usually warm.